hatlabs/sh-esp32/pages/hardware.md

 2. **CAN bus connector**:
    A 4-pin JST XH connector designed to be connected to a standard NMEA 2000 compatible DeviceNet M12 connector on the enclosure.
-   This connector can also be replaced with a 2.5 mm terminal block if so desired.
-Note that the GND pin must be connected to some other source of GND on the board - otherwise, it is not connected to anything.

 3. **Optocoupler I/O header**:
    Optocoupler input and output can be provided via this interface.
 The labels for these four pins are a bit "north" on the board: GND, Vext, IN, and OUT.
-Connect GND to any of the GND sources on the board.
-Connect your input signal (voltage up to 18V) to IN.
-Connect OUT to your desired GPIO.
-   Connect Vext to any 3.3V source on the board - this is what will be passed along to the OUT pin when a signal is received on the IN pin.

 4. **1-Wire header**:
    1-Wire interface fitted with ESD protection and noise filtering as well as low-pass filtering required for longer networks.
    No other circuitry is required for connecting 1-Wire devices to the SH-ESP32.
 The 1-Wire data in pin (labeled "DQ" on the board